Dynamo-damm-boy/VSS/README.md

 pip install -r requirements.txt
 ~~~

+to run the code

-run the bash file with
+run the bash file

 ~~~
 ./start.sh